sahanakoli/react-event-menagement-auth/questions_and_answers.md

 #### Answer: ?

-- A
+#### - A

-<i>Sum function value are not declared with any variable .
+#### Sum function value are not declared with any variable .
 And Sum did not console log.Since the value is not variable declare and not console log.
-So sum output NaN.</i>
+So sum output NaN.

 </p>
 </details>